googlefonts/how-to-hint-variable-fonts/README.md

 **Useful settings tips for Display > Options**
-**VTT General Tab:**, Set x-direction to off, as x-hinting is not used **VTT Atributes:** Show CVT numbers.
-This allows for easy visual proofing of the hints, to quickly determine if the correct cvt’s are used for setting heights, for example.
+**VTT General Tab:**, Set x-direction to off, as x-hinting is not used **VTT Atributes:**

+**Show CVT numbers** This allows for easy visual proofing of the hints, to quickly determine if the correct cvt’s are used for setting heights, for example.

 **Glyph Info Bar _(Top of Main Window)_**